IoT connectivity options – how to choose the right one?

-IoT connectivity refers to the methods of connecting IoT devices between themselves, to the Internet or local networks, allowing them to communicate with each other or applications and services hosted on servers or the cloud.
-The market of connectivity options is very broad and constantly evolving.
-There is a plethora of connectivity technologies that are suitable for specific needs, varying from short-range ones based on RFID to broadband Internet.
+Internet of Things (IoT) connectivity refers to the methods of connecting IoT devices between themselves and the Internet or local networks, allowing them to communicate with each other or with applications and services hosted on servers or the cloud.
+The market of connectivity options is vast and constantly evolving.
+A plethora of connectivity technologies are suitable for specific needs, varying from short-range ones based on RFID to broadband Internet.

 Certain connectivity technologies are characteristic for IoT, for example, the RFID mentioned above, Bluetooth, Wi-Fi, or the whole variety of mobile connectivity options – from LTE to good old 2G, GSM and GPRS.